 Leucojum aestivum 'Gravetye Giant' -- Minor bulb with nodding, white flowers.

 Myosotis sylvatica -- Forget-me-not.
-Sky-blue flowers on a self-sowing biennial.
+Blue, pink or white flowers.
+Self-sowing biennial.
 One of the best companion plants for daffodils and tulips.

 Phlox subulata -- Pink, white or blue flowers on a mat-forming perennial.

 Pulsatilla vulgaris -- Violet-purple flowers that bloom with the daffodils.
 The flowers are followed by attractive seed heads.

 Siberian Squill -- Minor bulb with nodding, blue flowers in early spring.

 Tulips -- Early tulips bloom at the same time as late daffodils.